TO ALL INTERESTED PERSONS AND PARTIES:

 Atlanta, Georgia 30334

-You may download a copy of the synopsis and the proposed rules from the Georgia Department of Agriculture website at www.agr.georgia.gov.
+Interested persons may call or submit a written request to obtain a copy of the proposed rules.
+A copy of the synopsis and the proposed rules may be downloaded from the Georgia Department of Agriculture website at www.agr.georgia.gov.